deepset-ai/haystack-tutorials/markdowns/04_FAQ_style_QA.md

 ```

 ### Prepare & Index FAQ data
-We create a pandas dataframe containing some FAQ data (i.e curated pairs of question + answer) and index those in elasticsearch.
+We create a pandas dataframe containing some FAQ data (i.e curated pairs of question + answer) and index those in our documentstore.
 Here: We download some question-answer pairs related to COVID-19